We’ve found the best early Black Friday deals on TVs from Samsung. LG and more

 This 55in 4K QLED TV from Samsung is one of the best-spec mid-range TVs around.
 The TV runs on a quantum 4K processor, so it’s great for gaming, albeit a little slower than the flagship Samsung Q90T telly in 2020.
 It also comes with six built-in speakers, meaning you should get some neat pseudo surround sound effects without the need for a soundbar.
 You can save £200 on this model right now.

 While this isn’t technically a Black Friday deal, Argos has dropped a special offer on this model.
 An already cheap QLED smart TV, this 55in Samsung Q60 promises fantastic image quality, cinematic colour reproduction and high-end Samsung features such as HDR10+ processing and AI upscaling.
-The £50 discount is nothing to be sniffed at either.
+The £50 discount is nothing to be sniffed at either, and by using the Argos discount code ‘TV10’ at checkout you can enjoy a further 10 per cent (£64.90) off.

-Toshiba 58UK3163DB 58in smart 4K ultra HD TV: Was £529, now £449, AO.com
+Toshiba 58UK3163DB 58in smart 4K ultra HD TV: Was £529, now £449, Ao.com

 Festooned with built-in streaming apps and catch-up services, this 58in smart TV from Toshiba puts a world of entertainment at your media-hungry fingertips.
 It features a 4K ultra high-definition LED screen with HDR for more vivid colours and a wider contrast between dark and light areas.
 And in-built Alexa lets you change channels and summon your favourite shows with your voice.